bike touring in bulgaria

 Bike rental in Bulgaria

-If you don’t want to bring your own bike, you can rent a bike in Bulgaria for quite an affordable price.
-Cycling Bulgaria offers rental bikes for 10 euros/day (road bikes, touring bikes or MTB bikes).
+You can rent a bike in Bulgaria for quite an affordable price.
+Cycling Bulgaria offers rental bikes for 100-140 euros/week.
+They have e-bikes as well.

 Is Bulgaria safe for solo female travellers?

-I would describe Bulgaria as a safe destination for solo female travellers.
-However, I felt less at ease than, for example, in Greece or Albania.
-I didn’t have any dangerous situations but keep in mind that the macho culture is doing quite well in Bulgaria.
-This means you can hear some comments regarding your looks or whistling.
+Bulgaria is a safe destination for solo female travellers.
+However, I felt less at ease than in Greece or Albania, for example.
+I didn’t encounter any dangerous situations, but you can hear some comments regarding your looks or whistling.

 Terrain

 Bulgaria is a very mountainous country, and you need to be in pretty good shape to enjoy cycling there, especially in the central and western parts of the country.
 The highest mountains – Rila and Pirin offer splendid alpine views.
 The Balkan Mountains (Stara Planina) cross the entire country from west to east.
-The Rhodopes are one of the wildest mountain areas in Europe, with villages connected sometimes only with dirt roads.
+The Rhodopes are one of Europe’s wildest mountain areas, with villages sometimes connected only with dirt roads.

 Bike lanes, traffic and safety on the roads